nicole-numfocus/pandas-czi/proposal.md

 To solve the second issue (memory efficiency) we'll change `StringArray` to be backed by an alternative in-memory array, rather than a NumPy array of Python strings.
-The alternative backing array will give better memory-efficiency, letting users work with larger datasets in memory and enable faster throughput in string operations.
+The alternative backing array will be memory-efficient, letting users work with larger datasets in memory and enabling higher throughput in string operations.
 This sub-item will be considered complete when `StringArray` is backed by an alternative array, and (at least the most common) string operations can be applied to that array.

 See [Native String Data Type](#native-string-data-type-1) for how we plan to achieve this goal.